 We’d like to challenge you to make your next cup of coffee like it was your first, going through a simple mindfulness meditation as you brew.
 Pay attention to your breathing and practice gratitude the whole way through.
 If you can, leave your phone and computer in another room and focus your attention fully on this present moment.

 During your brew, pay attention to your senses.
-Note any aromas coming from the coffee.
-Notice the color of the coffee, the texture of the grinds, and any heat sensation on your face or hands.
+Note any aromas coming from the coffee beans.
+Notice the color of the coffee, the texture of the coffee grinds, and any heat sensation on your face or hands.

 We promise this can and will make a world of difference.
 Of course, mindfulness doesn’t have to begin and end with your morning routine.
 Especially when times get rough, slowing down and paying attention to the details is essential.
 Cheers!"